-Regarding the issuance of SSL certificates, the CPS complies with the requirements in the official version of Baseline Requirements Certificate Policy for the Issuance and Management of Publicly-Trusted Certificates issued by CA/Browser Forum (http://www.cabforum.org); however, if the related requirements of the Baseline Requirements conflict with the related domestic laws and regulations complied by the CPS, the CPS may be adjusted to satisfy the requirements of the laws and regulations and notify CA/Browser Forum about the changed contents of the CPS.
-If the domestic laws and regulations are not applicable anymore, or the Baseline Requirements are revised their contents to be compatible with the domestic laws and regulations, the CPS will delete and amend the adjusted contents.
-The aforesaid actions shall be completed in 90 calendar days.
+Regarding the issuance of SSL certificates, this CPS complies with the Baseline Requirements; however, if there is any inconsistency between the related domestic laws followed by this CPS and the Baseline Requirements, this CPS may be adjusted to satisfy the requirements of the laws, and such adjustment shall be notified to CA/Browser Forum.
+If the domestic laws are not applicable anymore, or CA/Browser Forum revises the contents of the Baseline Requirements to be compatible with the domestic laws, this CPS will delete and amend the adjusted contents.
+The aforesaid actions shall be completed within 90 days.